JamieShi/C-Notes/Lec19 c++ cast, big 5.md

 	w->drawRectangle(~~);

-- every time window.h changes, graphicsdiaplay must recompile
+- every time window.h changes, graphicsdisplay must recompile
 - even if the change is only to a private member

 **Advice:**

 - Remove all private members in to external implementation class
-- Replace these with a Pointer to the Implemenation
+- Replace these with a Pointer to the Implementation
 - It is called **pImpl Idiom**

+### pImpl Idiom

-File *window.h*
+File *windowimpl.h*

 	#include<Xlib>

-	class XwindowInput {
+	class XwindowImpl {
 	  Display *d;
 	  Window w;
 	  int s;